SunSokseka/sentiment-project/README.md

 ## Installation and Setup

-1. **Prerequisites**: Install Python 3.8+ and the required libraries mentioned above.
+1. **Prerequisites**: Install Python `3.12.9` and the required libraries mentioned above.
-2. **Step-by-Step Installation**: Clone the repository and install required packages using `pip install -r requirements.txt`.
-3. **Environment Configuration**: Set up your environment by creating a new virtual environment using `python -m venv myenv` and activating it.
+2. **Environment Configuration**: Set up your environment by creating a new virtual environment using `python -m venv myenv` and activating it.
+3. **Step-by-Step Installation**: Clone the repository and install required packages using `pip install -r requirements.txt`.
 4. **How to Run the Project Locally**: Run the project by executing `streamlit run utils/app.py` in the terminal.

-## Usage Examples

-1. **Basic Usage**: Run `streamlit run app.py` to launch the interactive dashboard.
-2. **Code Examples**: Explore the codebase to find examples of each feature and functionality.
-3. **Common Use Cases**: Use the project for sentiment analysis and topic modeling in various domains, such as customer feedback analysis, social media monitoring, or market research.

 ## Project Structure
 ![Project workflow](project_structure.png)